NiMusah/NiMusah/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a passionate problem solver with a keen interest in the challenges presented by the roles of Business Intelligence Analyst, Data Analyst and Data Engineer.
+I am a passionate problem solver with a keen interest in the challenges presented by the different roles in the analytical space.
 My technology stack includes (among others);

     1. Data Visualization: Tableau, Power BI, Apache Superset